-Some Home Remedies For A Cold In Newborn Baby
+You Will Like These Home Remedies For A Newborn Baby Cold

 If your baby suddenly develops a cold, you should be concerned about dirty curtains and mosquito nets.
 Also, check for foreign smells in the home.
 Your baby could catch a cold from being around other infants or even adults.
 Whatever the cause of the cold is, newborn baby cold home remedies should fix the issue.

 Here are some common symptoms to look out for:

 - Avoid giving honey to a child less than one-year-old

 - At no point in time should the child be completely naked even if he is running temperature

 - Anti-bacterial drugs won't fix colds in newborns

 - Medication for coughs and colds aren’t recommended for children under the age of two